/

 Biossance Squalane + Peptide Eye Gel, do you really need an eye cream

-Thanks to a gel texture, this eye cream—which features squalane as its star ingredient—cools, soothes and de-puffs without feeling greasy.
+Thanks to a gel texture, this eye cream—which features squalane as its star ingredient—cools, soothes and de-puffs.
+It plumps up dry skin without feeling heavy or greasy.

 Live Tinted Superhue Brightening Eye Cream, do you really need an eye cream